Porsil/mildew_detection_in_cherry_leaves/README.md

 The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

-Currently, the process is manual verification if a given cherry tree contains powdery mildew.
-An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
+Currently, the process is manual verification to determine if a given cherry tree is infected with powdery mildew.
+An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the tree is healthy or has powdery mildew.
 If there is powdery mildew, the employee applies a specific compound to kill the fungus.
 The time spent applying this compound is 1 minute.
 The company has thousands of cherry trees, located on multiple farms across the country.
-As a result, this manual process is not scalable due to the time spent in the manual process inspection.
+As a result, this manual process is not scalable due to the time spent in the manual inspection process.

 To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
 A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.